Getting there: New Zealand is an apprx 13-hr flight from LAX. Your USA Gateway airports are LAX, SFO and IAH.

 Despite the number of off-beat activities available, the most popular one is still tramping (Kiwi lingo for hiking or trekking).
 Thousands of kilometers of marked tracks and an efficient network of trampers’ huts make it a viable activity for everyone from experienced hikers to country strollers.
 Be warned that some of the more popular tracks such as the Great Walks will be fairly crowded, especially in summer, so if you prefer solitude contact the nearest Department of Conservation for further information on tramping in their area.

 New Zealand is also one of the most popular destinations in the southern hemisphere for skiing and other winter sports because of its reliable and abundant snowfall.
-This usually occurs between June and October.
+New Zealand’s skiing season is June thru October.
 There are a number of ski-package tours available and a variety of ski resorts scattered throughout both the north and south island.